kijai/ComfyUI-SVD/README.md

 ## Preliminary use of SVD in ComfyUI

+UPDATE: Comfy has added official support so this all is redundant now: https://comfyanonymous.github.io/ComfyUI_examples/video/

 DISCLAIMER: I'm NOT a proper coder, this is NOT A PROPER implementation, this is a very quick hack,  but it works for me, so I'll share it.

 I used my existing ComfyUI venv and added whatever requirements was missing.
 This needs Pytorch 2.
 I might have missed some requirements so if something fails, like always, check the startup log for errors.